People Who Lack A Filter Frequently Say These 20 Things

 Envato Elements

-This phrase often serves as a warning that they’re about to say something potentially offensive or insensitive.
+This statement often serves as a warning that they’re about to say something potentially offensive or insensitive.
 While being authentic is important, there’s a difference between being candid and being tactless.
 Consider the impact your words may have on other people before unleashing your unfiltered thoughts.

 12. “I’m just joking!”